2flakez/2flakez.github.io/README.md

-# Bad Website Made BY Bad Programmer
+# Bad Website Made By Bad Programmer
 Hi

 This is just a website I made,